US commerce secretary meets Chinese counterpart in Beijing

 In June, US Secretary of State Antony Blinken travelled to Beijing, where he met Xi and said progress had been made on a number of key sources of contention.
 US climate envoy John Kerry also visited China in July.

-But neither Yellen's nor Blinken's visit led to major breakthroughs, and a recent Camp David summit between the United States, South Korea and Japan aimed in part at countering China sparked condemnation from Beijing.
+But none of the visits led to major breakthroughs, and a recent Camp David summit between the United States, South Korea and Japan aimed in part at countering China sparked condemnation from Beijing.

-Following that summit, President Biden said he still expected to meet Chinese leader Xi again this year.
+Following that summit, Biden said he still expected to meet Xi this year.

-Biden is inviting Xi to San Francisco in November when the United States holds a summit of the Asia-Pacific Economic Cooperation forum, which includes China.
+The US president is inviting the Chinese leader to San Francisco in November, when the United States holds a summit of the Asia-Pacific Economic Cooperation forum, which includes China.

-The two leaders could potentially also meet next month in New Delhi on the sidelines of a summit of the Group of 20 major economies.
+They could also potentially meet next month in New Delhi on the sidelines of a G20 summit.